 In this article, we are going to talk about the MVC structure of Laravel.
 The MVC structure is a web design principle that consists of a model (M), which is in charge of communicating with the database, a controller (C), which is the place we store the logic of our application, and a view (V), which is the frontend interface of the app.

 Typically, in a web application, there will be a router, which we’ve discussed before.
-The router will point to a controller, the controller will look for the required data in the database through the model, and then put the retrieved data to the corresponding location in a view, and finally return that view back to us.
+The router will point to a controller, the controller will look for the required data in the database through the model, and then put the retrieved data to the corresponding location in a view, and finally return that view back to the user.

 Let’s start with views.
 Recall that in the previous article, we defined this route: